Altinity/clickhouse-operator/docs/security_hardening.md

 ```

-Certificate files can also be stored in secrets.
+Certificate files can also be stored in secrets:

 ```yaml
 apiVersion: v1